 CLPHA Fall Meeting: October 23-24

-Online registration will open soon for our 2014 Fall Meeting, which will be held October 23-24 in Washington, DC.
+Register now!
+Online registration is now open for our 2014 Fall Meeting, which will be held October 23-24 in Washington, DC.
 View meeting and accommodation details (access requires member login) >

 At the heart of every housing authority’s mission is improving the lives of the families and individuals they serve.
 For many housing authorities, this means coordinating with the education, workforce development, health care, transportation, and social services systems on the local level to provide supports and opportunities to residents.